jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 This nothingness (no revenue to match the investment) manifests as a crash**.
 And that's exactly what happened inthe Great Crash of 1929.

-> **Update Jan 2024: This matches the crash of tech startups which were really just ideas, not matching what reality needed
+> **Update Jan 2024: This matches the crash of tech startups which were really just ideas, not matching what reality needed.
+This is the same principle behind the Dot Com bubble and bubbles in general.
+This is why Asian philosophies push for contentment and not materialism, and has allowed India and China to last for millennia, different from Western civilization that seems to end (i.e. Romans).

 {{< q a="Adam-Smith" c="The Wealth Of Nations Book 5" >}}